 Teddie uses recycled windows in her kiln formed work because she believes the artwork becomes a reference to our shared environment.
 Her work has been exhibited in shows from the west coast (Washington state and California) to the east (Pennsylvania, Maryland, Virginia and DC) and internationally in Sweizel, Germany.
 She has taught various glass techniques at Washington Glass School in Mt.
 Rainier, Maryland, The Crucible and Studio One in Oakland, California, Grand Theatre Center for the Arts in Tracy, California, and Public Glass and the Museum of Craft and Design in San Francisco.

-As an artist I feel that what I make art from is an integral part of my artistic narrative.
-After years of experimentation, for my large pieces I have chosen to work with old window glass - one of the least recycled materials.
-I believe the medium enhances the message - our shared environment is the only one we have, and we all share responsibility for it.
+As an artist I feel that my material choice is an important part of my artistic narrative.
+After years of experimentation, I have chosen to work with old window glass - one of the least recycled materials.
+I believe the medium enhances the message - our shared environment is the only one we have, and we are all responsible for its health.